diaorui/peek-deck/bitcoin.md

 **[FUN FACT: #Bitcoin now has as many users as the internet did in 1997.](https://www.reddit.com/r/Bitcoin/comments/1pnbxdk/fun_fact_bitcoin_now_has_as_many_users_as_the/)**

-1h ago
+2h ago

 ---

 **[Heard Santa is coming to town](https://www.reddit.com/r/Bitcoin/comments/1pndohp/heard_santa_is_coming_to_town/)**

-50m ago
+1h ago

 ---

 **[Time for the Monday Morning Manipulation](https://www.reddit.com/r/Bitcoin/comments/1pn9ek0/time_for_the_monday_morning_manipulation/)**

-3h ago
+4h ago

 ---